 During my many walks I’ve often observed that there is something about the physics of seeing a car coming toward me that is very disturbing.
-The weight of the car combined with its speed makes it a real threat to the well being of the body.
-You would think that this insight would be welcomed by the instinctive center, but it’s not.
+The weight of the car combined with its speed makes it a real threat to the well-being of the body.
+You would think that this insight would be welcomed by the instinctive function, but it’s not.
 The mechanism for survival in the instinctive center takes great pains to hide these kinds of perceptions.
 Though the instinctive center has adapted itself to staying out of the path of large, fast-moving objects, like cars, it seems to prefer to alienate such experiences from our general knowledge of ourselves.
 Even though we are adept at removing ourselves from the path of a car, we buffer the perception of the danger that is inherent in walking down a road or, for that matter, in living in a modern city.
 In other words we don’t normally see and feel our daily peril with the whole of our being.

 Of course this is not always the case.
 Sometimes an impression is so powerful that it cannot be buffered or put aside.
 Anybody who has lived in a large city for any length of time is likely to have witnessed a number of accidents that are a stark reminder of our fragility.
 Twice I have seen someone hit by a car, once in Vilnius and once in London.

 The two experiences were completely different.
 The accident in Vilnius, though strange and shocking, had an element of the comic, but the one in London was only heartbreaking.